-- Andhra Pradesh, India, 1977: In November, a powerful cyclone slammed into the southeastern coast of India, killing more than 14,000 people and destroying over 200,000 homes.
-At the time, Billy Graham was already in India preaching, so he flew into the ravaged region to provide what comfort he could for the survivors.
-He arranged as much financing as possible from the Billy Graham Evangelistic Association World Emergency Relief Fund, which helped rebuild 285 homes.
-Against Graham's wishes, the village's residents insisted on naming the rebuilt community Billy Graham Nagar (Village). - New Orleans, Louisiana, 2005: In the aftermath of Hurricane Katrina, one of the five deadliest hurricanes ever to hit the United States, Billy and his son Franklin visited New Orleans.
+- New Orleans, Louisiana, 2005: In the aftermath of Hurricane Katrina, one of the five deadliest hurricanes ever to hit the United States, Billy and his son Franklin visited New Orleans.
 The men ministered to, and prayed with, those hurt by the storm.
-The Billy Graham Evangelistic Association and Samaritan's Purse-both led by Franklin-responded to the needs of those devastated by the hurricane immediately, providing aid in the form of clothing, shelter, food, and water.
-For more information, read Billy Graham's statement following Hurricane Katrina:

-www.billygraham.org/story/we-remember-hurricane-katrina-2

-• Washington, D.C., 2001: On Friday, September 14, three days after the worst terror attacks on U.S. soil, Billy Graham preached a comforting sermon at the National Cathedral in Washington, D.C.
-Read the transcript on the next page.
+The Billy Graham Evangelistic Association and Samaritan's Purse-both led by Franklin-responded immediately, providing aid in the form of clothing, shelter, food, and water.
+For more information, read Billy Graham's statement following Hurricane Katrina: www.billygraham.org/story/we-remember-hurricane-katrina-2 - Washington, D.C., 2001: On Friday, September 14, three days after the worst terror attacks on U.S. soil, Billy Graham preached a comforting sermon at the National Cathedral in Washington, D.C.
+Read the transcript beginning on the next page.